kimanh188/Chat-App/README.md

 # Chat-App

 This Chat App project is a full-stack app built using the **MERN** (MongoDB, Express.js, React, Node.js) stack, complemented with **Tailwind CSS** for streamlined styling, providing users with a platform for real-time communication.
-With seamless authentication using JWT tokens, users can register, login, and access various features including profile management and password modification.
-Leveraging Socket.IO, the app delivers instantaneous chat functionality, allowing users to connect and converse in real-time.
+With JWT authentication, users can register, log in, and access features including profile management and password modification.
+Leveraging Socket.IO, the app delivers instantaneous chat functionality.

 https://github.com/kimanh188/Chat-App/assets/125377158/e715876f-5633-4a33-904e-edbc2da057b8